PERSEO – PErsonal Radiation Shielding for intErplanetary missiOns

 Operations on board the ISS:

 Current strategies for the risk mitigation from cosmic radiation involve the use of thicknesses of shielding materials, distributed outside the space habitat, together with the realization of internal shelters, habitats or areas with a higher level of shielding.
 This implies that, for example in the event of an intense solar event (SPE, Solar Particle Event), the astronaut could be forced to take refuge in a shelter, risking to be confined in a small volume for long periods of time.
 In this situation, a personal radiation protection system as the PERSEO garment could ensure the astronaut the possibility to leave the shelter (albeit for a limited period of time), for example to make interventions that may be necessary because of the solar storm itself, as in case of damages to electronics due to radiation.
 In addition, in the design of inhabited structures on the lunar surface or in future trips to the NEOs (Near Earth Objects) studied by space agencies, the non-availability of large volumes could make radiation protection strategy based on the presence of a shelter not feasible at all.
 It is therefore necessary to explore complementary or alternative strategies, and optimal solutions are those which, as PERSEO, are based on the use (and not consumption!) of already available resources or waste materials.
 In this sense, the qualification for the launch of a container, full of water, and the subsequent analysis of the water contained after return to earth holds a role of crucial importance.
-If it will be shown that the material of the container is able to keep the drinking water without causing alterations, its use could be foreseen in the future for the realization of garments or sleeping bags to be filled with water, serving at the same time as systems for the storage of drinking water and personal radiation protection systems.
+If it will be shown that the material of the container is able to keep the drinking water without causing alterations, its use could be foreseen in the future for the realization of devices as garments or e.g. sleeping bags, to be filled with water, serving at the same time as systems for the storage of drinking water and personal radiation protection systems.